joren485/blog/_posts/2023-04-10-aur-packages-github-repo-jacking.md

 Because GitHub helpfully redirects renamed usernames, packages will not notice or be notified when the owner of an upstream repository changes their name, leaving them vulnerable.
 This leaves it up to the package maintainers (and users) to regularly verify the upstream repositories.
 On the other hand GitHub users are often not aware of all the downstream packages and references pointing to their repositories.
 This inherent disconnect leaves many AUR packages vulnerable, as we saw.

 The AUR disclaimer does not apply to the official Arch Linux repositories and users should be able to expect these packages to work properly.
 However, as we saw even a package in the community repositories is vulnerable.
 As these packages are actively maintained and monitored, it shows how hard it is to detect this vulnerability if you are not explicitly looking for it.
-I notified the [Arch Linux Security team](https://wiki.archlinux.org/title/Arch_Security_Team) (in November 2022) of the issues.
+We notified the [Arch Linux Security team](https://wiki.archlinux.org/title/Arch_Security_Team) (in November 2022) of the issues.

 The [Arch package guidelines](https://wiki.archlinux.org/title/Arch_package_guidelines#Package_sources) provide guidance for package maintainers on how to secure their packages.
 It boils down to: use integrity verification whenever possible.
 Unfortunately, checksum verification is not possible on VCS source, because they are not static and PGP signed commits are often not available.